Bilal-Ashiq/BudgetBliss-Events/README.md

 📱 BudgetBliss Events

-BudgetBliss Events is a cross-platform mobile application designed to help users find, plan, and manage events like weddings, birthdays, corporate functions, and private parties — all within a specific budget. the app also features vendor bidding, personalized recommendations, and real-time updates.
+BudgetBliss Events is a cross-platform androird mobile application designed to help users find, plan, and manage events like weddings, birthdays, corporate functions, and private parties — all within a specific budget. the app also features vendor bidding, personalized recommendations, and real-time updates.

  🚀 Features